 As the name suggests, fossil remains of animals, prints of leaves, and even whole branches and trunks of trees are common in the area.
 If you are interested in fossils, you can collect a limited amount of fossils of plants, insects, shell and petrified wood on BLM land.
 Under Federal Law, you CANNOT collect fossils of animals with bones (vertebrates).
 You may not sell any fossil that you collect from Federal land.

-There are no facilities located in the Lybrook badlands. pack out what yu pack in.
+There are no facilities located in the Lybrook badlands.
+Pack out what you pack in.
 Visitors need to be aware that roads may become impassible during inclement weather.
 In addition, there is extensive use of oil and gas field trucks in the area and these vehicles have the right-of-way.